mcoulombe/ts-db-relay/README.md

    }
    ```

-6. Create an authkey so the ts-db-connector nodes can join your tailnet.
-Each database will appear as a separate node using its database key as the hostname (e.g., "my-postgres-1", "my-cockroach-1"). ($TS_SERVER/admin/settings/keys)
+6. Create an authkey so the ts-db-connector can join your tailnet.
+All databases will be accessible via a single node with hostname "ts-db-connector". ($TS_SERVER/admin/settings/keys)

    ![Alt text](assets/authkey-screenshot-readme.png)